Ewam Montana

 Note:

-l All positions include room and board in the scenic Jocko mountain valley near Missoula, MT.
+l All positions include room and board in the scenic Jocko Valley near Missoula, MT.

-l All the matters in relation with management of Garden of Thousand Buddhas should be finalized in consultation with Khen Rinpoche.
+l All the matters in relation with management of Garden of Thousand Buddhas should be finalized in consultation with Tsering Karchungtsang.

 When Tulku Sang-ngag Rinpoche conceived the Garden of One Thousand Buddhas project in 2000, he expressed the aspiration that as many people as possible be allowed to participate as volunteers in this sacred place of pilgrimage in Montana.

-Volunteer opportunities are available throughout the week and weekends outdoors in the garden, such as weeding, gardening, and landscape work.
-Join our community for a fun and helpful few hours or a whole day.
-Great resume building item, opportunity to learn new skills and build confidence and more!
+Volunteer opportunities are available throughout the week and weekends outdoors in the Garden, such as weeding, gardening, and landscape work.
+Join our community for as much time as you can spare, whether it’s a few hours or a whole day.
+A fun way to accumulate merit, while helping to maintain this special place.
 Make your own hours.
-Call Tsering Karchungtsang: 1- 406-880-4893
+Call the Ewam office at: 1- 406-726-0555.

 “The merit earned and dedicated by working on the Garden of One Thousand Buddhas will not be exhausted until the end of cyclic existence.”